MerginMaps/mobile/docs/developers/linux.md

 Warnings: please change Qt and QGIS-Deps version according to your actual versions

 1. Check qgis/QGIS INSTALL for Linux on QGIS project github
-2. Download and install Qt
+2. Download and install Qt (currently used version is 5.14)
 3. Download geodiff, compile geodiff
 ```
 mkdir build-geodiff-Desktop